 For many Indigenous artists, it’s nearly impossible to create — and to simply live — authentically and truthfully without acknowledging the realities of colonization.

 This is the case for Justine Woods, an Aabitaawikwe designer, garment artist, and creative scholar.
-Woods is a 2018 fashion design graduate from Toronto Metropolitan University (formerly known as Ryerson University) and has a master’s degree in interdisciplinary art, media and design from OCAD University.
+Woods is a 2018 fashion design graduate from Toronto Metropolitan University (TMU) and has a master’s degree in interdisciplinary art, media and design from OCAD University.
 She is presently back at TMU where she’s a PhD candidate in media and design innovation with a focus on Indigenous fashion practices.

 As a member of the Georgian Bay Métis community, and someone with a strong passion for art and design, Woods has spent countless hours examining the connection between her adoration for fashion and her Indigenous roots.

 “My work and research is entirely informed by how I move and live around the world with respect to my Indigeneity,” said Woods.
 “Spirituality, a relationship to the land that I come from and stories are essentially what inspires my work.”